 Check out my How to Spray Glaze Pottery article to help get a nice smooth coat with the spray glaze technique.

-Spattering is another fun way to apply your glaze.
+Splattering is another fun way to apply your glaze.
 The application is mainly used with a stiff brush.
-Spattering is a really easy process to get spore-like splatters of glaze or streak patterns.
+Splattering is a really easy process to get spore-like splatters of glaze or streak patterns.

 Here’s a basic technique of spattering glaze: